 7 key strategies to navigate a large government contract award

-For government contractors, September means a flurry of acquisition activity as the federal government prepares to spend the largest percentage of its budget in any one month.
 To successfully navigate a large and possibly game-changing contract award, government contractors should follow these seven key strategies.

 1. Debrief – Schedule your winner’s debrief.
 If the government loved certain parts of your RFP response, make sure you follow through.